top of page

 Eligibility: Boston public high school students in grades 9–12 can apply.

-This internship provides diverse perspectives on architecture, fostering career exploration and professional development.
-Partnered with the Mayor’s Summer Jobs Program, it aims to empower youth with paid opportunities and meaningful experiences in the architectural field.
-This program, in collaboration with eight local firms, offers hands-on exposure to architecture and design through practical projects and site visits.
-During the program, you will improve your skills and confidence in drawing, presentation, and 3D modeling.
-You will also have an opportunity to understand architecture better and develop essential soft skills like time management, teamwork, and personal growth.
+This six-week program offers Boston public school students an exploration of architecture through placements at local firms.
+This internship fosters career exploration and professional development.
+Partnered with the Mayor’s Summer Jobs Program, it aims to give students paid opportunities and meaningful experiences in the architectural field.
+This program, in collaboration with eight local firms, offers exposure to architecture and design through practical projects and site visits.
+You will improve your skills in drawing, presentation, and 3D modeling.
+You will also develop essential soft skills like time management and teamwork.

 Location: Charlestown High School, Charlestown, Boston, MA

-During this program, you’ll get to film music videos, short films, and documentaries.
-You’ll gain experience using professional equipment including a camera, boom mics, lighting, and audio recording.
-You will also get an opportunity to create scripts, storyboards, shot lists, and more.
-You will learn about careers in film and the pre-production, production, and post-production process of filmmaking.
-You will also participate in mandatory sessions to learn film set etiquette, and essential technical competencies plus sharpen your resume and interview skills to access internships & jobs.
+Fresh Films Boston Summer Film Program is a paid, 5-week-long summer film training program for Boston Public High School Students.
+This program aims to help students develop production, pre-production, and post-production skills and create film and documentary projects.
+During this program, you’ll film music videos, short films, and documentaries.
+You’ll gain experience using professional equipment, including a camera, boom mics, lighting, and audio recording.
+You will also create scripts, storyboards, shot lists, and more.
+You will learn about careers in film and film set etiquette.
+Additionally, you will sharpen your interview skills for future internships and jobs.

 Location: Broad Institute, Cambridge, MA